Conservation laws and chaos propagation in a non-reciprocal classical magnet: Decorrelator and Chaos propagation

 \comnt{For clarity pertaining to the calculation below rewrite \eqref{eqn:hybrid_dynmk1} as

-denoting the explicit contribution of the Heisenberg and antisymmetric terms to the dynamics.} Eqn. \eqref{eqn:hybrid_dynmk1} represents the dynamics governed by an interpolation of the symmetric and anti-symmetric coupling strengths.
+denoting the explicit contribution of the Heisenberg and antisymmetric terms to the dynamics.} Eqn. \eqref{eqn:hybrid_dynmk1} represents the dynamics governed by an interpolation of the symmetric and antisymmetric coupling strengths.
 Our results on the decorrelator for these cases suggest that the rate of chaos propagation across the lattice, \textit{i.e.,} the butterfly speed, is affected by the nature of the coupling involved $(\alpha = \pm 1)$.
 We see that when $|\alpha| \neq 1$, the reflection symmetry of the decorrelator about the site of initial perturbation ceases to exist, as shown in Fig.(\ref{fig:Dxt_3_hybrid}), and we observe two different slopes corresponding to two butterfly velocities.
 The butterfly velocities are not symmetric with respect to the reflection $\alpha \rightarrow 1/\alpha$, which reverses the role of left-right neighbour interactions.
-Contrast this with the behaviour of the time-ordered correlator.
+On the other hand the time-ordered correlator remains unchanged when $\alpha \rightarrow 1/\alpha$.

 We now check for the invariance of the generalized equation of motion under symmetry transformations.
 Consider the generalized dynamics,